WilcoJohn/Arduino-Temp-Code/README.txt

 The arduino sketch is in the "Arduino_Temp_Code" folder.
-Arduino sketches requires such a folde structure to function.
+Arduino sketches requires such a folder structure to function.